Felisha Legette-Jack's 1st season at Syracuse ends in 88-82 loss to Columbia

 After Fair registered her first points of the third quarter off of a mid-range shot, Syracuse set up in a soft full-court press.
 The defensive scheme lasted just three possessions as Columbia scored on every trip.
 After Hsu hit her fifth three of the night in transition, head coach Felisha Legette-Jack motioned for the Orange to switch up into a 1-2-2 zone.

 Fouled on a three-point shot from the left wing just two minutes into the final quarter, Fair knocked down all three shots at the charity stripe to put Syracuse within three, 71-68.
+She finished with 16 points in her 37th straight game recording a double-digit scoring total.
 A couple of possessions later, both sides traded three-pointers.
 First, Woolley peeled away from her defender to score from the top of the key, then, Hannah Pratt launched and hit from the left wing to give the Lions a 76-71 advantage.

 Published on March 24, 2023 at 9:16 pm